Roger Williams University Justice System Training & Research Institute

 This second day will focus on the core blocks of leadership with a series of law enforcement related critical incident table-top simulations where successful resolution would be required, but success would be based on the perceived health, welfare and fitness of the personnel resources deployed during the operation.
 Participants are encouraged to bring their agency’s policies and procedures related to tactical responses to be used as a base for a discussion of “best practices.”

-The cost for the seminar is $400.00, which includes seminar materials.
+The cost for the seminar is $400.00, which includes continental breakfast, breaks, lunch and seminar materials.
 Checks should be made payable to the Roger Williams University, Justice System Training & Research Institute, 144 Anthony Road, Portsmouth, RI 02871.

 **We require 72 hours cancellation prior to the seminar or you will be charged the required fee.**